Commandos (United Kingdom): France

-36 Commando raids were targeted against France between 1940–1944, mostly small affairs involving between 10 and 25 men.
+36 Commando raids were targeted against France between 1940 and 1944, mostly small affairs involving between 10 and 25 men.
 Some of the larger raids involved one or more commando units.
 In March 1942, No. 2 Commando plus demolition experts from seven other Commando units took part in Operation Chariot, also known as the St. Nazaire Raid.
 The destroyer HMS Campbeltown, accompanied by 18 smaller ships, sailed into St. Nazaire where Campbeltown was rammed directly into the Normandie dock gates.
 The Commandos engaged the German forces and destroyed the dock facilities.
 Eight hours later, delayed-action fuses set off the explosives in the Campbeltown, which wrecked the dock gates and killed some 360 Germans and French.
 A total of 611 soldiers and sailors took part in Chariot; 169 were killed and 200 (most wounded) taken prisoner.
 Only 242 men returned.
 Of the 241 Commandos who took part 64 were killed or missing and 109 captured.
 Lieutenant-Colonel Augustus Charles Newman and Sergeant Thomas Durrant of the Commandos, plus three members of the Royal Navy, were awarded the Victoria Cross.
 Eighty others received decorations for gallantry.

 On 19 August 1942 a major landing took place at the French coastal town of Dieppe.
 The main force was provided by the 2nd Canadian Infantry Division, supported by No. 3 and No. 4 Commandos.
 The mission of No. 3 Commando was to neutralize a German coastal battery near Berneval-le-Grand that was in a position to fire upon the landing at Dieppe.
 The landing craft carrying No. 3 Commando ran into a German coastal convoy.
 Only a handful of commandos, under the second in command Major Peter Young, landed and scaled the barbed wire laced cliffs.
 Eventually 18 Commandos reached the perimeter of the battery via Berneval and engaged the target with small arms fire.
 Although unable to destroy the guns, they prevented the Germans from firing effectively on the main assault by harassing their gun crews with sniper fire.
 In a subsidiary operation No. 4 Commando landed in force along with the French Troop No. 10 (Inter-Allied) Commando and 50 United States Army Rangers and destroyed the artillery battery at Varengeville.
 Most of No. 4 Commando safely returned to England.
 Captain Patrick Porteous of No. 4 Commando was awarded the Victoria Cross for his actions during the raid.